Ryan Gosling: Music career

-In 2007, Gosling made a solo recording called "Put Me in the Car" available for download on the Internet.
+In 2000, Gosling published a solo album with the misspelled title Angel With Tatooed Wings.
+The track "Put Me in the Car" from this album was made available for download on the Internet in 2007.
 Also that year, Gosling and his friend Zach Shields formed the indie rock band Dead Man's Bones.
 The two first met in 2005 when Gosling was dating Rachel McAdams and Shields was dating her sister, Kayleen.
 They initially conceived of the project as a monster-themed musical but settled on forming a band when they realized putting on a stage production would be too expensive.
 They recorded their eponymous debut album with the Silverlake Conservatory's Children's Choir and learned to play all the instruments themselves.
 Gosling contributed vocals, piano, guitar, bass guitar and cello to the record.
 The album was released through ANTI- Records on October 6, 2009.
 Pitchfork Media was won over by the "unique, catchy and lovably weird record" while Prefix felt the album was "rarely kitschy and never inappropriate".
 However, Spin felt the album "doesn't reverse the rule that actors make dubious pop musicians" and Entertainment Weekly criticized its "cloying, gothic preciousness".

 In September 2009, Gosling and Shields had a three-night residency at LA's Bob Baker Marionette Theater where they performed alongside dancing neon skeletons and glowing ghosts.
 They then conducted a thirteen-date tour of North America in October 2009, using a local children's choir at every show.
 Instead of an opening act, a talent show was held each night.
 In September 2010, they performed at Los Angeles' FYF Festival.
 In 2011, the actor spoke of his intentions to record a second Dead Man's Bones album.
 No children's choir will be featured on the follow-up album because "it's not very rock 'n' roll".

 Personal life

-Gosling previously resided in New York City with his mixed-breed dog George.
+Gosling previously resided in New York City.
 He co-owns Tagine, a Moroccan restaurant in Beverly Hills, California.
-He bought the restaurant on an impulse; he has said that he spent "all [his] money" on it, spent a year doing the renovation work himself, and now oversees the restaurant's menus.
+He bought the restaurant on an impulse; he said he spent "all [his] money" on it, spent a year doing the renovation work himself, and now oversees the restaurant's menus.

 Gosling dated his Murder by Numbers co-star Sandra Bullock from 2002 to 2003.
-He then had a relationship with his The Notebook co-star Rachel McAdams from 2005 to 2007, before they briefly reunited in 2008.
+He then had a relationship with his The Notebook co-star Rachel McAdams from 2005 to 2008;

 Gosling has been in a relationship with his The Place Beyond the Pines co-star Eva Mendes since September 2011.
-The couple have two daughters, one born in 2014 and the second in 2016.
+They have two daughters, born in 2014 and 2016.
+When asked in a 2022 interview if she and Gosling had married, Mendes said that "I like to keep it all mysterious".